webdriverio/webdriverio/docs/ConfigurationFile.md

         }
     }],
     //
-    // Additional list node arguments to use when starting child processes
+    // Additional list of node arguments to use when starting child processes
-    execArgv: null,
+    execArgv: [],
-    //
     //
     // ===================
     // Test Configurations